ton-community/ton-docs/docs/develop/dapps/ton-connect/transactions.md

 You'll notice that this command does not print anything into the console, `null` or `undefined`, as functions returning nothing do.
 This means that `connector.sendTransaction` does not exit immediately.

 Open your wallet application, and you'll see why.
 There is a request, showing what you are sending and where coins would go.
+Please, accept it.

+### 3) Getting the result

-Accept the request.
-The function will exit, and something will be printed.
+The function will exit, and the output from the blockchain will be printed:

 ```json
 {